johntringham/SeedGangGamesBlog/source/Evaze-Credits/index.md

 The sound effects were either recorded or made using [Chiptone](https://sfbgames.itch.io/chiptone), and then edited in [Audacity](https://www.audacityteam.org).

 If you liked the game please remember to give it a review on the App Store/Google Play!
-It really helps
+It really helps.

+If you've found a bug or have any questions please let me know!
+Send an email to <a href="mailto:john@seedganggames.com?subject=Evaze Bug Report">john@seedganggames.com</a> and I'll take a look and try to sort it out.

 Thanks for playing!